-Having a toned abdomen is one of the most common patient requests.
-The abdomen is one of the first sites to show signs of weight gain for many individuals.
-Excess skin and fatty tissue often develop at this site due to the effects of aging, pregnancies, and weight gain.
-The skin gradually loses elasticity and is stretched beyond its ability to contract following weight loss.
-Stretch marks commonly develop.
+Having a toned stomach is one of the most common patient requests we receive at Power Plastic Surgery.
+The abdomen is one of the first locations to show signs of weight gain for many individuals.
+Excess skin and fatty tissue often develop in the abdominal area due to the effects of aging, pregnancies, and weight gain.
+Skin gradually loses elasticity and is stretched beyond its ability to contract following weight loss.

-Patients often present with abdominal wall weakness and a central bulge as well, due to separation between the abdominal wall muscles following pregnancies or significant weight fluctuation.
+Tummy tuck patients often present with abdominal wall weakness in addition to a central bulge, due to separation between the abdominal muscles following pregnancies or significant weight fluctuation.
 This muscle gap is often more pronounced following multiple pregnancies, multiple births, and large birth weight babies.
-It can be frustrating for many patients that the abdomen may be unresponsive to diet and exercise due to these changes.
+Candidates for tummy tuck surgery also commonly develop stretch marks.

 "I think the best results are natural-looking.
 Refreshed and reflected by a patient’s self-confidence."

 A tummy tuck procedure is performed under general anesthesia and patients are generally admitted to the overnight facility in Toronto until the following morning for observation and pain control.

 Dr. Power, a Royal College-certified plastic surgeon, creates an incision on the lower abdomen, from hip to hip, and a small incision around the umbilicus (belly button).
 Excess skin and subcutaneous fat tissue is removed and the abdominal muscles can be repaired and tightened in the midline.